 How much does it cost to sign my child up for the Learn to Swim Program at Assumption College?

 The fee for signing up a child is $90 regardless of age.
+Payment is due at the time of signup up in cash or check made payable to Assumption College.

 Is a discount offered for multiple children?